List of Oh My Goddess! chapters

 Oh My Goddess! is licensed for an English-language release in North America by Dark Horse.
 The company initially published the first 112 chapters individually, with the first chapter released on August 1, 1994, and chapter 112 on September 1, 2004, until volume 19/20, after which they only published the collected volumes.
 They also serialized individual chapters in their defunct manga anthology, Super Manga Blast!.
 The first three volumes have had three different releases; they were initially published in a single abridged volume titled "1-555-GODDESS" on November 1, 1996, and were later re-released in unabridged volumes between June 5 and October 7, 2002.
 The first 129 chapters were redistributed between volumes 1 through 20 so that each volume better followed story arcs; after this reordering, the English release had 19 volumes.
 The fourth volume was released on October 15, 1997; volume 19, which Dark Horse numbered "19/20" and which ended on the same chapter as the Japanese volume 20, was released on January 19, 2005.
 After this release, they began republishing the first 20 volumes, this time following the Japanese chapter layout and using a new translation; they also continued publishing volumes from 21 on, these also followed the original Japanese chapter layout.
 The third re-release of volume 1 was on December 7, 2005, and the re-release was concluded with volume 20, which was released on February 22, 2012.
-Volume 21 was published by Dark Horse on July 6, 2005, and volume 41 was released on April 25, 2012.
+Volume 21 was published by Dark Horse on July 6, 2005, and volume 48 was released on September 30, 2015.
 Editor Carl Gustav Horn noted Dark Horse's accelerated printing schedule of "new volumes every four months": when Dark Horse released volume 21 they were nine volumes behind Japan; at volume 41, they were only at four volumes behind; and that the English volume 44 was released five months after the Japanese release of volume 45, so he considered the publication caught up.
+In July 2014, Dark Horse Comics announced that they would release a fifteen-volume omnibus edition.
+The first volume was released on July 29, 2015.
+As of March 27, 2024, seven volumes have been released, covering the first 20 original volumes.